As summer rolls around, there's nothing better than getting outside and enjoying the weather - especially with your pooch!

-While it all seems like sun and games - it’s so important to consider the impact the hot weather has on our pooches.
+While it all seems like sun and games, it’s important to consider the impact the hot weather has on our dogs.
+Summer and hot weather can bring about a lot of danger for dogs, particularly when it comes to cars.

-So, it’s a warm day, you’ve nipped out and want your fur bestie by your side.
-It’s 22 degrees Celsius outside - which doesn’t feel that hot.
+Picture the scene - it’s 22 degrees Celsius outside - which doesn’t feel that hot.

 Even in just warm temperatures, parked in the shade, or with the windows open - a car can become as hot as an oven at a rapid rate.
 When it’s 22 degrees Celsius outside, the car could reach an agonising 47 degrees Celsius within just one hour.